hycis/TensorGraph/README.md

 -----
 ### Transfer Learning Example
-Below is example on transfer learning.
+Below is an example on transfer learning which can be easily built with TensorGraph.

 <img src="draw/transferlearn.png" height="250">